All searches start with words typed (or spoken) into a search bar.

 There are a number of tools you can use to help brainstorm keyword ideas for free.

-Grab yourself a pen and a piece of paper or open up a spreadsheet and follow along.
+Just grab yourself a pen and a piece of paper and follow along.

 The Google Method